 Gottman Marriage Therapy

-Mike DeMoss, LAC is a psychotherapist licensed in Arizona and a member and officer of the Christian Association for Psychological Studies.
+Mike DeMoss, LPC is a psychotherapist licensed in Arizona and a member and officer of the Christian Association for Psychological Studies.
 He attained a master of Professional Counseling Degree at Ottawa University in Phoenix.
-He has studied at Golden Gate Baptist Theological Seminary in Mill Valley, CA and is currently President of the Arizona Counselors Association (AzCA).
+He has studied at Golden Gate Baptist Theological Seminary in Mill Valley, CA and is past President of the Arizona Counselors Association (AzCA).
 Mike’s key focus is in use of Cognitive Behavior Therapy (CBT) as a therapy model.
 He has post-graduate training in the Gottman Method for marriage therapy.
 Mike specializes in marriage, family, individual and adolescent counseling.
 He uses the Gottman Method for couple’s therapy, Systems Theory for family therapy and Cognitive Behavior Therapy (CBT) for adult individuals and adolescents.

 Mike’s Christian background gives him a heartfelt desire to help people heal.
 His compassion, encouragement and enthusiasm allow him to relate to individuals in a way that helps affect positive change in their lives.
 He focuses on each client and their needs in a collaborative approach tailored to bring about positive results.

 Mike works with issues related to marital and family dysfunction and miscommunication.
 He also works with individuals and adolescents facing anger issues, anxiety, depression, personality disorders, addictions and grief.
 For more information on the Gottman method for marriage therapy, please click this link.

 1. Build Love Maps: How well do you know your partner’s inner psychological world, his or her history, worries, stresses, joys, and hopes?

 2. Share Fondness and Admiration: The antidote for contempt, this level focuses on the amount of affection and respect within a relationship.
 (To strengthen fondness and admiration, express appreciation and respect.)